2022 California Housing Legislation Highlights

 AB 2218 (Quirk-Silva) Requires people to be living within 20 miles of a infill project site to file a CEQA lawsuit against it.
 Inactive.
 Held in Committee

 AB 2234 (Robert Rivas) Faster approval of building permits.
-Passed Assembly 74–0
+Signed into law by the Governor.

 Reducing Costs